Hari0701/5AM-OS/README.md

-  memory.rs      physical frames and the page tables heap.rs        the allocator behind Vec, String and Box task.rs        stacks, the round-robin scheduler, the assembly switch bridge/          runs on your machine: serial <-> Claude API boot/            runs on your machine: wraps the kernel in a disk image run.sh           build + boot
+  memory.rs      physical frames and the page tables heap.rs        the allocator behind Vec, String and Box task.rs        stacks, the round-robin scheduler, the assembly switch syscall.rs     ring 3, int 0x80, and the only door back in user.rs        the first program here that is not the kernel bridge/          runs on your machine: serial <-> Claude API boot/            runs on your machine: wraps the kernel in a disk image run.sh           build + boot